 In this way the Portfolio Grant Committee ensures that SVP continues to invest in organizations that are making a deep and lasting impact in our community.
 Participating on the Portfolio Grant Committee also offers our Partners a unique experience, because rather than getting to know one or two organizations, members get a broad perspective of all the organizations with which SVP works.

 What is your professional background?
-Have you ever thought about applying your unique skills to improve the lives of kids?
+Have you ever thought about applying your unique skills to fuel nonprofit success?

 At SVP Boston, we connect nonprofits with people who have experience in: